-Fresno County Housing Authority is a Public Housing Agency in Fresno, California that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Fresno County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Fresno County Housing Authority serves Fresno County.

 The Fresno Housing Authority and the Fresno County Housing Authority serve Fresno County together as the Fresno Housing Authority.